zaid-issa/credit-card-fraud/README.md.txt

 ## Project Description
 The main objectives of the project are:
-- Analyze credit card transaction data
+- Explore and analyze credit card transaction data
 - Detect fraudulent transactions
+- Handle imbalanced dataset using SMOTE and class weighting
 - Evaluate the model using Confusion Matrix, ROC Curve, and Precision-Recall Curve

 ## Files
 - `analysis.ipynb` - Jupyter Notebook containing all the code, analysis, and plots
-- `data/creditcard.csv` - Dataset used for the project
 - `README.md` - This file

 ## How to Run